-To many, Richard’s right brain left brain may seem in conflict with each other.
+To many, Richard’s right and left brain may seem in conflict with each other.
 It’s possible that some people fit into one or the other, just not both.
 Do his sides battle with each other on occasion?
 Certainly.
 It’s a constant battle.
 Together, they compliment each the other.

 He began sketching, drawing and painting in earnest.
 He favors the female nude and has produced many compositions in graphite, charcoal, oil paint, and watercolors.
 He’s created quite a gallery of works which he exhibits on his online gallery which you can find at maggicalExpressions.
 He also writes stories which tickle his interest.